 Access to Competitive Gas Supplies

 Due to its location inside Bolivia, the Puerto Suárez project has access to perhaps the most competitive gas supplies of any power project under development for the Brazilian electricity market, both in gas pricing and flexibility of supply.
-Based on current gas commodity prices in Bolivia and the costs of transportation between Santa Cruz de la Sierra and Puerto Suárez, the project is expected to have access to gas supplies at a price not exceeding US$1.50/MMBtu.
+Based on current gas commodity prices in Bolivia and the costs of transportation between Santa Cruz de la Sierra and Puerto Suárez, the project is expected to have access to gas supplies at an initial price below US$1.50/MMBtu.

 Ownership Positions in Transredes and GTB Facilitate GSA Negotiation

-Enron’s ownership positions in both Transredes and GTB, as well as its experience with the Cuiabá Project, greatly facilitate the complex process of negotiating a financeable GSA with these pipeline companies.
+ESA’s ownership positions in both Transredes and GTB, as well as its experience with the Cuiabá Project, greatly facilitate the complex process of negotiating a financeable GSA with these pipeline companies.

 Access to Low-Cost Electric Transmission